Home > Sunglasses

 Wearing the Costa Del Mar Catherine women's sunglasses while reading a book and lounging at the beach

-Premium lens and optics often come at a premium price.
-The Costa Del Mar Catherine glasses are one of the most expensive we tested, but they sure are nice; (photo/Rebecca Parsons)
+Premium lenses and optics often come at a premium price.
+The Costa Del Mar Catherine glasses are one of the most expensive we tested, but the optical clarity is among the best; (photo/Rebecca Parsons)

 There is a wide range of prices for sunglasses.
 The models we tested cost between $25 and $269.
 What’s the difference, and are more expensive shades worth the extra cost?
 We’ve found that when it comes to optics, the more established brands have put more time and money into creating excellent lenses.